Nelly Neppach: Death

 On the night of 7/8 May 1933, Neppach, faced with increasing discrimination and persecution of Jewish people in Germany and her isolation from tennis in particular, took her life in her flat at Berlin using Barbital and town gas.
-Anti-Semitism—soon to be codified as the Nuremberg Laws—had invaded all aspects of life in Germany, and sport was no exception.
+Antisemitism — in 1935 to be codified as the Nuremberg Laws — invaded all aspects of life in Germany, and sport was no exception.
 Neppach's was among a rash of Jewish suicides, which were reported with alarm abroad.
 "It is impossible to publish a complete list of the suicides brought about by Nazi brutality," wrote the Hebrew Standard of Australasia in mentioning her death.

 In October 2015 a stolperstein was placed near her former home in Berlin to commemorate Nelly Neppach and her husband.